 Students will take a combination of USAC and University of Ghana courses.
 The USAC courses are program-specific courses taught by USAC professors to USAC Ghana students.
 U of Ghana courses are taught by University of Ghana professors to all Ghanaian and visiting international students in a variety of subject areas.

-USAC Courses: USAC offers the following four courses each semester.
+USAC Courses: USAC offers a variety of courses each semester.
 All students are required to take the Twi Conversation and Culture I course.
 As such, you will most likely take at least three credits of USAC courses.
-For full course descriptions, please visit the USAC page: http://usac.unr.edu/study-abroad-programs/ghana/accra/courses.
+To see which courses will be offered when you are abroad and for full course descriptions, please visit the USAC page and click on your term: http://usac.unr.edu/study-abroad-programs/ghana/accra/courses.